Updated October 26, 2020

 Education program updates

-The District will not be hosting in person events for the rest of the summer.
+The District will not be hosting in person events at this time.
 We will however, host virtual events, webinars, and videos using Microsoft Teams.
 This platform offers call-in options as well for those without reliable internet access.
 Webinars will be close captioned and available for attendees after the presentation.

-We thank you for your patience and flexibility during this time of change.
+We thank you for your patience and flexibility during this ongoing pandemic.
 Please check the upcoming events page or this post for updates.
-Contact Education Coordinator Gael Zembal for more details on programming: 952-204-9691 or firstname.lastname@example.org.
+Contact Education Coordinator Gael Zembal for more details on programming: 952-204-9691 or email@example.com.

 For all general inquires, please contact the District’s Administrator, Randy Anhorn, at 952-835-2078 or firstname.lastname@example.org.